 - As mentioned above, I expect you to pay attention for all 50 minutes of the period.
-Reading the newspaper, reading messages on your phone, looking at your computer, talking, texting, etc., are disruptive and rude. - All sonic alerts from your electronic devices should be turned off.
-You may leave your phones in "vibrate" mode so that if UF sends an Emergency Alert, you will receive it.
-Note that in this case everybody's phone will be vibrating at the same time, so it will be obvious that something significant is happening.
-If your phone starts vibrating and nobody else's does, please ignore it.
+Reading the newspaper, reading messages on your phone, looking at your computer, talking, texting, etc., are disruptive and rude. - All audible alerts from your electronic devices should be turned off.
 (If you ever need me to make an exception to this rule, e.g. because of a family medical emergency, let me know before class starts.) - Please also avoid all other disruptive or distracting noises, such as the tapping of pencils or feet, or the zipping and unzipping of backpacks several minutes before the end of class.